-Israel is a member of the United Nations, the International Monetary Fund, the International Bank for Reconstruction and Development, the Organization for Economic Co-operation and Development and the International Finance Corporation.
+Israel is a member of the United Nations, the International Monetary Fund, the International Bank for Reconstruction and Development and the International Finance Corporation.
 Israel is a member of the World Trade Organization and is a signatory to the General Agreement on Tariffs and Trade.
 In addition, Israel has been granted preferences under the Generalized System of Preferences from the United States, Australia, Canada and Japan.
 These preferences allow Israel to export the products covered by such programs either duty-free or at reduced tariffs.
-In June 2010, Israel joined the Organization for Economic Co-operation and Development, or the OECD, an international organization whose members are governments of mostly developed economies.
+Israel is also a member of the Organization for Economic Co-operation and Development, or the OECD, an international organization whose members are governments of mostly developed economies.
 The OECD's main goal is to promote policies that will improve the economic and social well-being of people around the world.